Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Methodology

 The ABI explicitly specifies the semantics of function calls, stating that the state of the callee-saved registers should remain unchanged before and after the execution of a call instruction, while the state of the caller-saved registers may change.
 Based on the principle of conservatism in program analysis, in Reaching Definition Analysis, the call instruction is usually regarded as destroying the original definitions of all caller-saved registers while keeping the state of all callee-saved registers unchanged.
 This treatment ensures the precision and reliability of the program analysis.

 In summary, in this section, we carry out an inter-procedural program analysis.
 First, we recover the target function and the actual parameters of the function calls on the SSA$_M$ IR as a way to correlate the related functions involved in the function calls.
-Next, we perform a Def-Use analysis of the variables in each function and merge the individual local graphs constructed into a global graph reflecting the propagation properties of the variables across functions.
-Finally, we delve into the possible impact of the call instruction on other methods of program analysis.
+Next, we perform a Def-Use analysis of the variables in each function and merge the individual local graphs constructed into a global graph reflecting the propagation properties of the variables across functions. {Although inter-procedural variable propagation is very common and holds significant importance for type recovery, prior work has not involved this key point.
+However, BytePA achieves this, not only going beyond the edge of a function to perform cross-function analysis, but also beyond the edge of previous work.}